Skip to main content

 Scope and Contents

-Series II (Boxes 11-31) comprises the professional papers of Dr. Roskelley as well as a collection of publications from organization with which he was intimately involved, such as the International Institute for Rural Reconstruction and the Rockefeller Foundation.
-Box 11 relates to two studies he conducted for the Women's Relief Society of the Church of Jesus Christ of Latter-day Saints.
+Series II (Boxes 11-31) comprises the professional papers of Dr. Roskelley as well as a collection of publications from organizations with which he was intimately involved, such as the International Institute for Rural Reconstruction and the Rockefeller Foundation.
+Box 11 relates to two studies he conducted for the Women's Relief Society of The Church of Jesus Christ of Latter-day Saints.
 Box 12 contains syllabi and lecture notes from Dr. Roskelley's time as a college professor.
 Boxes 13 through 20 contain the professional writings of Dr. Roskelley.
 The first three contain individual articles alphabetized by title.
 Box 16 contains an untitled manuscript simply labeled by Dr. Roskelley as Documents I through VII.
-Some of the titles of this particular box are the same as those in the alphabetized collection, but since they comprise a separate, organized book they have been repeated here.
-Box 17 contains one draft and the final of Dr. Roskelley's Master's Thesis on the LDS Missionary system.
-Boxes 18 and 19 contain research files and surveys from his Doctorate Thesis and Box 20 contains drafts and the final of his thesis which analyzed the beliefs and behaviors of the LDS residents of Rigby, Idaho in regards to alcohol use and prohibition.
+Some of the titles of this particular box are the same as those in the alphabetized collection, but since they comprise a separate, organized book, they have been repeated here.
+Box 17 contains one draft and the final of Dr. Roskelley's master's thesis on the LDS missionary system.
+Boxes 18 and 19 contain research files and surveys from his doctorate thesis and Box 20 contains drafts and the final of his thesis which analyzed the beliefs and behaviors of the LDS residents of Rigby, Idaho in regards to alcohol use and prohibition.

 Boxes 21 through 29 contain papers related to and publications from various international rural and agricultural organizations such as USAID, the International Institute for Rural Reconstruction, El Centro Internacional de Mejoramiento de Maiz y Trigo (CIMMYT), and USU Extension programs.
 Box 22, which contains USAID publications, also has several articles, comprising folders 7 through 17, written by Dr. Roskelley.
 They were placed in this section because they were written for and published by USAID.
 Some of them have redundant copies in boxes 13 through 15 above.
 Of special note is Box 26, which relates to USU and its work with Iran during the 1950s when Dr. Roskelley was working there.
 This includes memoirs of the work by Dr. Roskelley, reports, pamphlets, and copies of the founding papers of the Karaj Agricultural College, which USU helped to establish.
-Box 29 contains various organizations, particularly those from Central America.
-Box 30 and 31 contains records and notes from the many Keys Seminars for international rural development hosted by Utah State University during the 1970s and 1980s, and sponsored by USAID.
+Box 29 contains papers concerning various organizations, particularly those from Central America.
+Box 30 and 31 contain records and notes from the many Keys Seminars for international rural development hosted by Utah State Universityand sponsored by USAID during the 1970s and 1980s.

 Dates